 I was inspired by The Imagination Tree where you can find lots of fun ideas.

-For more fine motor skills ideas check out:
+For more fine motor skills activities check out:

 18 Fine Motor Activities for Kids